 What is Omega-3?

 And you may have also heard of omega-6 – so what’s the difference between the two of them?
-Well, omega-6 is from the same family, but has different plus points such as helping you to have stronger skin.
-Omega-3 and 6 are examples of that aid growth and development, honest we can't make them, we've got to eat them!
+Well, omega-6 is from the same family, but has benefits for the body.
+Omega-3 and 6 are examples of good fats that aid growth and development, and as we can't make them, we've got to eat them!

 What Are The Benefits of Omega-3